TriggSumms/Plant-and-Track/README.md

 # Plant & Track
-The app's purpose is to stand as a catalogging journal for plant collecting and will aid forgetfull plant owners all over the world!
+The app's purpose is to assist as a catalogging tool for the process of plant collecting.
+This desktop application utilizes user input to create and host the plant collection and ultimately helps a "forgetful plant owner" track their obsession!

 ## Concepts Covered